theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/install-report-custom-function-module.md

 ### Authority Objects for Z_XTRACT_IS_REMOTE_REPORT

-As of Z_XTRACT_IS_REMOTE_REPORT version 1.2 access to reports must be explicitly granted.<br>
+As of Z_XTRACT_IS_REMOTE_REPORT version 1.2 access to reports must be explicitly granted, see [Authorizing Access to Reports via Authorization Groups](https://kb.theobald-software.com/sap/authorizing-access-to-specific-reports){:target="_blank"}.
-There are 2 ways to verify that the SAP user is allowed to extract a report:
-- Use authenthication groups, see [Authorizing Access to Reports via Authorization Groups](https://kb.theobald-software.com/sap/authorizing-access-to-specific-reports){:target="_blank"}.
-- Use a custom authorization object Z_TS_PROG, see [How to Create the Custom Authorization Object Z_TS_PROG](https://kb.theobald-software.com/sap/how-to-create-the-custom-authorita-object-z-ts-prog){:target="_blank"}.

 ### SAP Standard Data Type TAB512